VQCarneiro/GBS/Tutorial/Joint Analysis/DIC/README_pt-BR.md

 ---

-## Análises Conjuntas de Experimentos
+## Análise Conjunta de Experimentos

 ---